HgAlexx/Buffet/README.md

 Partially supporting the following localizations:

-For Retail, WotLK and classic:
+For Retail, Cataclysm and Classic:
 - Simplified Chinese (zhCN) provided by Witnesscm